cornerstonejs/cornerstone3D/packages/adapters/README.md

 See [live examples here](https://dcmjs.netlify.com/)

-## Goals
+# Goals

 _Overall the code should:_

-* Support reading and writing of correct DICOM objects
+* Support reading and writing of correct DICOM objects in JavaScript for browser or node environments
 * Provide a programmer-friendly JavaScript environment for using and manipulating DICOM objects
 * Include a set of useful demos to encourage correct usage of dcmjs and modern DICOM objects
 * Encourage correct referencing of instances and composite context when creating derived objects
-* Current target is modern web browsers, but a set of node-based utilities also makes sense someday.
+* Current target is modern web browsers, but a set of node-based utilities also makes sense someday

 _Architectural goals include:_